Burlington, Pennsylvania, United States of America: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. It's important that you get the necessary type.
-A lot of adapters on sale are just plug changers and expect your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types A and B. Be careful to pick the correct kind.
+Most adapters currently sold are simply plug changers and expect your electronics to convert the voltage themselves.
 If your devices can't do that they could burn up.
-This one should work in most places.
+This one should be sufficient for most areas.

-August in Burlington is consistently hot.
-Temperatures average in the 80s F (low 20s C) during the day.
-It rains 5-10 days this month.
+May here is warm.
+Temperatures average in the 70s F (mid 20s C) during the day.
+It rains a bit less than half of the time.

 What to wear/what to pack: